matchVote/Mrs-Silence-Dogood/README.md

 * setup.py

 ### TODO
 * Exception that crashes the process still leaves container running, so it won't restart in ECS
-* Clean up NLProcessor
 * Increase test coverage